 Do you have questions or would you like assistance getting started with Twitter, Facebook

 or LinkedIn?
-Debbie is available for individual consultations, please contact us.
+Debbie is available for individual consultations, please contact her for more info.